Last updated: October 03, 2024

 What does the mortgage loan application process look like when you’re self-employed?

-• satisfactory credit history,
+- satisfactory credit history,

-• a stable source of income, and
+- a stable source of income, and

-• a down payment that meets the requirements of the loan product.
+- a down payment that meets the requirements of the loan product.

 The difference for each applicant lies in how the source of income is documented.

-For a self-employed person, the tax returns will be used to determine the qualifying loan amount.
+For a self-employed person, the tax returns may be used to determine the qualifying loan amount.
 Generally, the average of two years is used as the basis for determining income.
 For example, if you earned $50,000 the first year and $100,000 the second year, your loan approval would be based on an average of the two amounts ($75,000 per year).

 Preparation is key

 Before you dive into the mortgage application process, it’s a good idea to prepare your financial documents.
-Lenders will check your financial history to assess your creditworthiness and ability to repay the loan.
+Lenders may check your financial history to assess your creditworthiness and ability to repay the loan.
 Generally, you should consider having all the following documents ready before you apply:

-• Tax returns: As stated above, most lenders may require at least two years of personal and business tax returns to evaluate the stability of your income.
+- Tax returns: As stated above, most lenders may require at least two years of personal and business tax returns to evaluate the stability of your income.
 Make sure your tax returns are up to date.
 Consider working with a certified accountant who specializes in working with self-employed individuals.

-• Financial statements: Prepare profit and loss statements, balance sheets, and bank statements that reflect the finances of your business.
+- Financial statements: Prepare profit and loss statements, balance sheets, and bank statements that reflect the finances of your business.
 Organize these documents to provide a clear overview of your income and expenses.
 A lender may request a Schedule K-1 if you are in a partnership or owner / shareholder in an S-Corporation.

 Work with a mortgage specialist for self-employed individuals

 Navigating the mortgage landscape may be overwhelming, especially when you’re self-employed.
 It is recommended that you seek professional help from a mortgage specialist who has experience working with self-employed individuals.
-These specialists understand the unique challenges faced by self-employed borrowers and can guide you through the process to prepare the necessary documents and meet financial requirements.
+These specialists understand the unique challenges faced by self-employed borrowers and may guide you through the process to prepare the necessary documents and meet financial requirements.

 Optimize your debt-to-income ratio (DTI)

-Lenders assess your ability to make mortgage payments by calculating your debt-to-income ratio (DTI).
+Lenders may assess your ability to make mortgage payments by calculating your debt-to-income ratio (DTI).
 This ratio compares your monthly debt obligations to your monthly income.
 Lowering your existing debt or increasing your income may help improve your DTI and increase your chances of mortgage approval.

 Save for a larger down payment